cypress-io/cypress-documentation/content/guides/tooling/reporters.md

 You can load
 [custom Mocha reporters](https://mochajs.org/api/tutorial-custom-reporter.html)
 through a relative or absolute path.
-These can be specified in your configuration file or via the [command line](/guides/guides/command-line).
+These can be specified in your Cypress configuration file or via the [command line](/guides/guides/command-line).

 For example, if you have the following directory structure: